Whiteson, Oregon

 Whiteson is an unincorporated community in Yamhill County, Oregon, United States.
 Oregon Geographic Names states that Whiteson is named for either for Henry White, who laid out the town site and gave the railroad right-of-way, or for William White.
 It is possible they are members of the same family.
 Whiteson post office was established in 1890.
-Whiteson is an agricultural community lacking either Oregon hamlet or village classification, and relies on the neighboring communities of McMinnville and Amity for basic services such as fire, health, and education.
+Whiteson is an agricultural community that relies on the neighboring communities of McMinnville and Amity for basic services such as fire, health, and education.
 The Yamhill County Sheriff has primary police jurisdiction over Whiteson.

 Geography

 Whiteson is located 3 miles south of McMinnville, on Oregon Route 99W, near Whiteson Dip Bridge.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Whiteson has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Education

-Whiteson School District 78 was established in 1892, and the first one-room schoolhouse was finished in the March 1893.
-In 1903 the decision was made to create an addition to the Whiteson school, making it a two-room school.
+Whiteson School District 78 was established in 1892, and the first one-room schoolhouse was finished in March 1893.
+In 1903, another room was added to the school.
 1936 was the last year school was taught here, before the district finally consolidated with Amity School District 4, in 1942.